If you live in the UK, payments from the England Infected Blood Support Scheme (EIBSS) will not affect your tax and benefits.

-If you don’t tell DWP about payments received from the scheme, they won’t be able to determine what money they should ignore.
+If you do not tell DWP about payments received from the scheme, they will not be able to determine what money they should ignore.
 This might mean any benefits that depend on the amount of money you have could be affected.

 Any payments that you receive from EIBSS should be ignored when calculating your income and any capital you have (such as savings) if you apply to your local council for a reduction in your council tax bill.

 If you get queries about your income from the scheme

 If you get any queries from authorities such as DWP, HMRC or your local council, you can inform them of this guidance.

 If you have further problems or they invite you to formal interview, let us know.
 We can provide you with a letter to confirm payments you have received from us.
 We'll tell these authorities to disregard our payments to you.